post-hero-img

 221 hits, much better!
 With fuzzy search activated, we quickly eliminated any problems the users may have faced due to typos.

-It’s important to note that in terms of relevance, exact textual matches (i.e. records with a 0 distance) are considered more relevant than fuzzy matches based on spelling differences.
+It’s important to note that in terms of relevance, exact textual matches (i.e., records with a 0 distance) are considered more relevant than fuzzy matches based on spelling differences.
 They are ranked higher in the search results.
-As the distance increases, the lower the ranking becomes.
+As the distance increases, the ranking becomes lower.

-E.g.- records with 1 typo are ranked higher than records with 2 typos etc…
+For, records with 1 typo are ranked higher than records with 2 typos, etc.…

 How to Implement Fuzzy Search?